Bias-Related Incidents and/or Hate Crimes

 In accordance with its mission, Fordham University welcomes and respects the fundamental dignity of students, faculty, and staff from all backgrounds and identities, strives to create a community that does the same and facilitates the education and development of students as men and women for and with others.
 Bias-related incidents and hate crimes are unacceptable and antithetical to these goals as they send a powerful message of intolerance and discrimination, disrupt the community and educational environment and erode standards of civility.

 It should be noted, however, that the University values freedom of expression and the open exchange of ideas.
 The expression of controversial ideas and differing views is a vital part of University discourse.
 Although the expression of an idea or point of view may be offensive or inflammatory to others, it may not constitute a hate crime or bias-related incident.
-While this value of openness protects the expression of controversial ideas, it does not protect or condone harassment or expressions of bias or hate aimed at individuals or groups that violate the Student Code of Conduct.
+While this value of openness protects the expression of controversial ideas, it does not protect or condone harassment or expressions of bias or hate aimed at individuals or groups that violate the University Code of Conduct.

 What is a Hate Crime?